Shreyas-Dongre/Fashion-seg/README.md

     Saving the Result: The final binary mask is saved with an appropriate filename.

+2) Output result images are availablle in `output_mask` folder.

-2) Instructions on How to Install and Run the Code:
+3) Instructions on How to Install and Run the Code:
 Prerequisites:

     Python 3.7 or later